The shifted-prime Erd\H{o}s-Wintner law for primitive-root determinant densities: extremal order, dimension zero, and Fourier decay: Hausdorff Dimension, Moments, and Fourier Structure

-We derive a sharper geometric description of the limiting distribution and then its moment and Fourier structure.
-Throughout, $f$ is the strongly additive function defined in~\eqref{eq:f-def}, $\mu_f$ is the shifted-prime limiting measure of $f(p-1)$, and $X$ is a random variable with distribution~$G$.
-By Corollary~\ref{cor:dist}, $X\overset{d}{=}e^{-Y}$ where $Y\sim\mu_f$.
+Throughout this section, $f$ is the strongly additive function defined in~\eqref{eq:f-def}, $\mu_f$ is the shifted-prime limiting measure of $f(p-1)$, and $X$ is a random variable with distribution~$G$.
+The Bernoulli indicators $B_\ell$ and the scaled jumps $Z_\ell:=B_\ell\,w_\ell$ (with $w_\ell=\log(\ell/(\ell-1))$) are used interchangeably; the former appears in the covering construction (Theorem~\ref{thm:hausdorff-zero}) and the latter in the convolution decomposition (Lemma~\ref{lem:factor}).